wuihee/cse-notes/CSE373/notes/readings/search_trees.md

 - The runtime of binary tree methods dpeend on the height of the tree.
 Therefore, it is important to balance the tree.
   - Best Case: $\Theta(\lg N)$
   - Worst Case: $\Theta(N)$

+## Tries

+### Ternary Search Trees

+### Memory Hierarchy

+- We can think of RAM as a giant array where our programs store data.
+- **Reference**: Points to a location in memory.
+- When we create an array, we are carving out one continguous block of memory.
+This is why array indexing is so fast.
+- However, for linked lists, the nodes in memory aren't contiguous.
+We store the node value, and the address of the next node.